Romsdal: 9th century

 Before Harald Fairhair, Romsdal was a petty kingdom.
 Ragnvald Eysteinsson (Ragnvald Mørejarl) was jarl of Møre, which was roughly equivalent to today's Møre og Romsdal.
 He died at the Orkney Islands.
-He was son of King Eystein "Glumra (the Noisy)" Ivarsson of Oppland, and a contemporary of Harald Fairhair who he supported in the unification process and from whom he received his fiefdom.
+He was son of King Eystein "Glumra (the Noisy)" Ivarsson of Oppland, and a contemporary of Harald Fairhair whom he supported in the unification process and from whom he received his fiefdom.
 He is likely to have resided on or nearby the important township of Veøya, Romsdal's Viking Age hub for commerce and communication.
 The legend says Ragnvald was the one to cut the hair of Harald Fairhair after he became king over all of Norway.

 Ragnvald Eysteinsson was the father of several sons.
 With Ragnhild Rolfsdatter, he had the sons: Tore (Thorir Ragnvaldsson) who inherited the earldom after his father's death and Hrolf Ganger (Hrólfr Ragnvaldsson).
 Although historians are quite divided its accuracy in this regard, the Orkneyinga saga claims Hrolf Ganger is identical to Rollo of Normandy ancestor of William I of England.
 Turf-Einar (Einarr Ragnvaldsson), a son by a concubine, was an ancestor of the Norse Earls of Orkney.